BlueprintFramework/web/apps/frontend/content/guides/docker/restic.md

 ## All done!

 You've set up daily Restic backups.
 They are set to keep at most `30` backups at a time.
-You might be wondering, however, how you could restore one of those backups..
+You might be wondering, however, how you could restore one of those backups.

 ### Listing backups